Our mission is to transform the way local produce is grown and distributed in the world,

 Indoor farming isn’t new, but recent advances in lighting technology and farming methods allow FarmedHere produce to be grown more efficiently than on outdoor farms, while creating local city jobs and making post-industrial buildings alive again.

 FarmedHere pioneered commercial vertical farming in Chicago.
-Our indoor aquaponic and aeroponic growing systems create local produce and local jobs in a sustainable farming environment.
+Our indoor aquaponic growing systems create local produce and local jobs in a sustainable farming environment.
 We reuse 97% of fresh water, we use no herbicides nor pesticides, we grow year round, and we do not have to deliver more than few miles: as local as one can get.

 “Hydroponics” is simply growing plants without soil using a mineral rich water solution.
 After the development of greenhouses in the early United States, farmers were looking for alternatives to manure, which was the major fertilizer.
 W.F.
 Gericke, from University of California, coined the name “hydroponics” (from Greek hydros, water and ponos, labor) in 1936.
 Today, thousands of farmers use hydroponics to grow popular plants like green lettuce or tomatoes year ‘round.

 Aquaponics is the combination of aquaculture (raising fish) and hydroponics (raising plants with nutrient rich water) in the same water system.
 It is the symbiotic cultivation of plants and aquatic animals in water and nutrients recirculating environment.
 Aquaponic systems discharge virtually no water.
 In today’s world, with advanced plumbing, water filtration and lighting technologies, aquaponic methods of growing plants and farming fish are the next step in hydroponics.